 The Moon is very tempting and graceful imaging target.
 It is enough to have some longer focal length instrument without any tracking abilities to capture Moon picture – any dobsonian telescope, SCT or Mak on manual alt-az mount or even larger telephoto lens will do the trick.
 However single image is usually not enough to reveal color differences across Moon surface.
 When you stack many of single image frames, then signal to noise ratio and image dynamic range will increase.
-Then you will be able to raise saturation to see Moon colors.
+Such Moon images require some processing to reveal color.

 To achieve this result you will need pictures of Moon (of course) made with DSRL camera or OSC astrocamera.
 You may start with 10 of them, but more is better.
 30-50 frames is good.
 You will also need two pieces of software: